Choosing a point-of-view can be tricky. We hope this post will unlock the secrets.

 Yes, that is what I thought about Cheryl for a long time.
 Then one day….

 Third Person Point-of-View

 The story is told with “He, She, and they”.
-The story can be in past or present tense but is usually in past tense.
-The point-of-view character can be the protagonist, antagonist, a secondary character, or a narrator.
+The story can be in past or present tense but is usually past tense.
+The point-of-view character tells the story as if they are an outsider looking in.

 It is easier to head-hop.
 This means you skip around characters in the same scene.
 This can be very confusing to your readers.

 You must stick to a single character’s point-of-view in each scene.

 You can choose to tell your story with a narrator.
 Remember I said you must create a unique personality for your narrator.
 The right narrator can add a touch of magic to your story.